Court Monitored Mental Health Program

 A candidate must be diagnosed with a mental illness as referenced above.

 There must be a connection between the criminal behaviour and the mental illness.
 This means that there is a reasonable probability the mental illness played a significant role in the commission of the offence(s).

-The accused first appears in Provincial Court for arraignment.
-Police, lawyers, family members/friends or the accused may ask for a referral to the Court Monitored Mental Health Program.
+The accused person first appears in Provincial Court for arraignment.
+Police, lawyers, family members and friends or the accused may ask for a referral to the Court Monitored Mental Health Program.

-If the individual is referred to the Program, the Crown Attorney must consent to their participation.
+If the individual is referred, the Crown Attorney assigned to the program must consent to their participation.
 That individual must voluntarily undergo a clinical screening to determine whether a mental illness is present and what, if any, effect the illness had in the commission of the offence.
 Participants must acknowledge responsibility for the act or omission that forms the basis for the offence(s) that is/are alleged to have occurred.